 Regardless of the specific issue the suggestion is solving, with one click of the “Replace with This Version” button, voila—your writing will be much clearer than before.
 If you simply want to see the new, cleaned-up version, you can uncheck the “Highlight Changes” box beneath the button (or leave the box in its default checked state to see the suggested changes in the context of your original sentence).

 You can benefit from our full-sentence suggestions when writing across your favorite websites.
 No more second-guessing whether your work emails and documents make sense to your reader.
-With our new and improved Grammarly browser extension, you can communicate clearly with ease.
+With Grammarly, you can communicate clearly with ease.